Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 <small>In the first tab **General** you can give the item a description, specify it needs parameters, deactivate it, etc.<br/>
 We don't need these features, so leave them as is.<br/><br/>
-On the next pages we'll cover the most important parts you can configure in a Jenkins build item.</small>
+On the next pages we'll cover the most important parts of a Jenkins build item.</small>

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; SCM (1)</span>